 General information about the content of a SOP

 A Standard Operating Procedure (SOP) is a set of written instructions that document a routine or repetitive activity followed by an organization.
-The development and use of SOPs are an integral part of a successful quality system as it provides individuals with the information to perform a job properly, and facilitates consistency in the quality and integrity of a product or end-result.
+The development and use of SOPs or a SOP template are an integral part of a successful quality system as it provides individuals with the information to perform a job properly, and facilitates consistency in the quality and integrity of a product or end-result.
 The term “SOP” may not always be appropriate and terms such as protocols, instructions, worksheets, and laboratory operating procedures may also be used.
 For this document “SOP” will be used.

 SOPs describe both technical and fundamental operational elements of an organization that would be managed under a Quality Assurance Function.